rails/tailwindcss-rails/README.md

 ### Using postcss

 The tailwind cli supports passing a postcss.config.js file.
 This might be necessary if you want to use postcss plugins (e.g. postcss-css-variables).
-In this case you can pass postcss as a task option `rails tailwindcss:build[postcss]` or `rails tailwindcss:watch[postcss]`.
+This gem checks if a postcss.config.js exists, in which case it is used for building tailwind assets.

 ### Debugging with unminified assets